Euro 2020: Gareth Southgate set to confirm 26-man England squad ahead of UEFA deadline on Tuesday night

 If Maguire is included, it would be expected that both first-time centre-back call-ups in Ben White and Ben Godfrey would then miss out.
 One of Tyrone Mings and Conor Coady would also be likely to be jettisoned.

-There is unlikely to be space for both Mason Greenwood and Ollie Watkins in the final 26, while a similar situation faces Jesse Lingard and James Ward-Prowse in the midfield.
+Ollie Watkins could be set to benefit from Greenwood's withdrawal in the final 26, while there is unlikely to be space for both Jesse Lingard and James Ward-Prowse in the midfield.

 Finally, one of the four goalkeepers will also be surplus to requirements.
 That means either Aaron Ramsdale or Sam Johnstone missing out.